-4 Select (▲▼◀►) / Mouse / (+) (-) Buttons
+4 Mouse (▲▼◀►) / (+) (-) Buttons

-▲▼: Use these buttons to select the menu of the item you wish to adjust.

-↓: Use these buttons to change the level of a selected menu item.
+- ▲▼: Use these buttons to select the menu of the item you wish to adjust. - ↓ Use these buttons to change the level of a selected menu item.

 A press of the $\blacktriangleright$ button executes the selection.
-When no menus appear, these $\blacktriangle \lor$ buttons work as a volume control.
+When no menus appear, these $\blacktriangleleft \triangleright$ buttons work as a volume control.
+For the Mouse button to work as the volume control for your computer, you must be in the Projector mode, which is indicated by lighting the Computer/Projector Select button.

 When the pointer is displayed, these $\triangleleft \triangleright \land \lor$ buttons move the pointer.
-The Mouse button is available on the full function remote control only.